k7f/aces/README.md

 ## Prerequisites

-`aces` should build wherever `rustc` and `cargo` runs, and run on any [platform](https://forge.rust-lang.org/platform-support.html) supporting Rust `std` library.
-Mind, though, that this project is very much WIP.
-All development is currently done using nightly channel of Rust 1.37.
+In principle, `aces` should build wherever `rustc` and `cargo` runs.
+Its executables should run on any [platform](https://forge.rust-lang.org/platform-support.html) supporting Rust `std` library.

+Be aware, though, that the project is very much WIP.
+Currently, the main toolchain used in development is nightly channel of Rust 1.37.

 ## Installation

 Having [Rust](https://www.rust-lang.org/downloads.html) installed,
-ensure its version is at least 1.37 (check with `cargo version`, run `rustup update` if needed).
+ensure its version is at least 1.37 (check with `cargo version` and run `rustup update` if needed).
 Then

 ```bash
 $ cargo install aces